Who is ready to experience Hawaiʻi after dark? And no, we don’t mean at the nightclubs in Waikīkī.

 The Big Island is home to many international telescopes and scientific studies related to astronomy, making it a wonderful place to stargaze and learn more about the heavens above.

 The Hawaiʻi Volcanoes National Park is open after dark, making it a nice option for stargazing outings.
-You can drive the Park roads a little beyond the Visitor Center and pull over where appropriate, hike a short trail for a clear view of the sky, or go for a remote destination within the Park, like the Kulanaokuaiki Campground or the Kīpukapuaulu (Bird Park) parking lot.
+You can drive the Park roads a little beyond the Visitor Center and pull over where appropriate, hike a short trail for a clear view of the sky, or go for a remote destination within the Park.
+The following 3 are good stargazing spots:

 Good to know: The summit of Kīlauea is subject to changing weather, so keep an eye on things.
 When the lava is “glowing” in the summit crater, its radiance can effect stargazing, as can the many headlights of other visitors in and around the Visitor Center.